Phoenicia D.W. Wallace, Esq., Executive Director

 Lisa Campbell, Esquire

-M. Campbell has been a public defender at the Defender Association of Philadelphia since 2004.
-Currently, she is the Assistant Chief of the Juvenile unit of the Defender Association.
+Ms. Campbell worked as a public defender at the Defender Association of Philadelphia since 2004.
+Most recently, she was the Assistant Chief of the Juvenile unit of the Defender Association.
 After graduating cum laude from the University of Pennsylvania Law school, M. Campbell clerked for the Honorable Mary A. McLaughlin on the United States District Court, Eastern District of Pennsylvania.
-As a public defender, M. Campbell has handles countless adult and juvenile ceases during rotations through the various trial units.
+As a public defender, M. Campbell handled countless adult and juvenile cases during rotations through the various trial units.
 She has experience handling complex and serious juvenile cases, as well as leading and training teams of attorneys in the Juvenile Unit.
 M. Campbell has provided training for her office as well as attorneys across the Commonwealth of Pennsylvania on a variety of legal issues.
 She currently is researching and presenting on the issue of collateral consequences of juvenile adjudications and the need for expungement of juvenile records.